realworldocaml/book/en/inside-the-runtime.md

 collector* (or GC).
 An OCaml program can't explicitly free a value when it is done with it.
 Instead, the GC regularly determines which values are *live* and which values are *dead*, i.e. no longer in use.
-Dead values are collected and their memory made available for re-use by the application.
+Dead values are collected and their memory made available for reuse by the application.

 The garbage collector doesn't keep constant track of values as they are allocated and used.
 Instead, it regularly scans them by starting from a set of